 Augusta Scattergood has drawn on real-life events to create a memorable novel about family, friendship, and choices that aren’t always easy.

 Our elementary school does a Civil Rights Movement unit in 4th grade and I would definitely include this chapter book that tells the story from 12-year-old Glory’s point of view.
-She just wants to have her birthday party in her Southern small town — same as always — at the local pool but this year things are different and she’s not totally sure why.
+She just wants to have her birthday party in her Southern small-town — same as always — at the local pool but this year things are different and she’s not totally sure why.
 Is it really under repair or do these new Freedom Fighters who have arrived have anything to do with it?
 At the end of the day, can an individual change the world, even if she’s just a tween? [middle grade, ages 9 and up]

 Life in Sassafras Springs has always been predictable, boring even, but one afternoon that changes when Eben McAllister’s pa challenges him to find Seven Wonders in Sassafras that rival the real Seven Wonders of the World.
 The reward?
 An adventure that Eben’s been craving — a trip to Colorado.